-The Redwood Empire Railroad History Project Special Research Library (RERHP Library) has an extensive collection of books, magazines, photographs, videos and artifacts dealing primarily with steam engineering, logging, railroading and industrial subjects.
-It is the repository for the documents that help Roots of Motive Power in its program of preservation and restoration of antique equipment.
-It is a non-circulating facility at this time; however, certain materials are loaned to Roots members for special projects.
-There is a reading table and copying service is available.
+The Roots of Motive Power Research Library and Archive has an extensive collection of books, magazines, photographs, videos and artifacts dealing primarily with railroads, forestry, steam engineering, and heavy operating machinery.
+It is the repository for the documents that help Roots of Motive Power in its program of preservation and restoration of antique locomotives, tractors, steam engines and other old and rare equipment.